 * You find yourself using your balcony and/or window ledges for additional refrigeration and freezer space when the weather permits, because, unlike the locals, you prefer your beer cold

-* A friendly young cashier in Tesco, who picks up from your accent that you're American, politely asks if you're on holiday here (in the UK).
-You wonder whether you should say what you're thinking, which is, "actually I've been living here since before you were born..."
+* A friendly young cashier in Tesco, who picks up from your accent that you're American, politely asks if you're on holiday here (in Scotland).
+You wonder whether you should say what you're thinking, which is, "actually, I've been living here since before you were born..."

 Click here to sign up to receive the American Expat Financial News Journal's free weekly news bulletin, and occasional breaking news bulletins